Table of Contents

 The hippocampus also plays an important role in the process of learning.
 There exists a connection between nerve cells and the neuronal mechanism which is assumed to be the physiologic substrate of learning.
 This physiologic substrate consists of continuous electrophysiologic, morphologic and molecular changes of nerve cells.
 For information to be available long-term, long-term potentiation (LTP) is necessary.
 LTP facilitates the stimulation of afferent axons over a period of weeks as well as a stronger Ca-influx.

-Everything stored inside the long-term memory is available during one’s entire life.
+Everything stored in the long-term memory is available during one’s entire life.
 The processes of the long-term memory take place under the influence of the neurotransmitter glutamate (glutamic acid).

 Amnesia is one type of memory disorder in which a patient loses access to stored information.
 The term “amnesia” originates from the Greek a (without ) and mnémē (memory).
 Amnesia is not an independent disease but is the symptom of a disease or the consequence of an influence on the brain.
 This influence can be internal or external.